 Many ingredients go into writing a quality paper for school -- research, content, grammar, spelling, and more.
 One key ingredient is correct word usage.
 Proper word usage is the mark of a careful and sophisticated writer.
 Conversely, incorrect word usage can result in dings to your grade and mark you as a student whose writing lacks precision.
-Be aware that the word-usage flaws that especially drive professors off the deep end are the following simple errors that everyone should know to avoid:

-to, too, and two; If you learn no other correct word usage, at least learn these easy ones.
 This next group of word-usage points are trickier because they aren't as well known as the easy ones, and lots of people get them confused:

 Use more than rather than over to denote numerical excess.
 Over refers to a spatial position.
 More than 300 people, more than $5 million, but over the rainbow, or: The plane flew over the city.